What is the Ross Mathematics Program?

 What do students need to bring?

-Sheets, pillowcase, and blanket are provided.
-Students need to bring or purchase their own towels and pillows, as well as shampoo, soap, etc. (On the first day, staff members will organize a trip to a mall where students can buy needed items.)
-Students should also bring clothes appropriate for a warm Columbus summer, in air-conditioned buildings.
+Sheets and a pillowcase are provided.
+Students need to bring or purchase their own towels and pillows, as well as shampoo, soap, etc. Students should also bring clothes appropriate for a warm Columbus summer, in air-conditioned buildings.
 It’s a good idea to bring a jacket and rain gear.
 A certain amount of cash is needed for items like snacks and souvenirs.

 How do most students handle money - cash, credit cards, ATMs?